-To the extent that the USNRC and OAP are permitted to do so under the laws, regulations, and policy directives of their respective countries, the Parties shall exchange of the following types of technical information relating to the regulation of safety and environmental impact of designated nuclear facilities and to nuclear safety research programs:
+To the extent that the Parties are permitted to do so under the laws, regulations and policy directives of their respective countries, they will exchange the following types of unclassified technical information relating to the regulation of safety and environmental impact of designated nuclear facilities and to nuclear safety research programs:

-- Topical reports concerning technical safety and environmental effects written by or for one of the Parties as a basis for, or in support of, regulatory decisions and policies. - 2.
-Documents relating to significant licensing actions and safety and environmental decisions affecting nuclear facilities. - 3.
-Detailed documents describing the USNRC process for licensing and regulating certain U.S. facilities designated by the OAP as similar to certain facilities being built or planned in Country and equivalent documents on such Country's facilities. - 4.
-Information in the field of confirmatory safety research which the Parties have the right to disclose, either in the possession of one of the Parties or available to it, including nuclear safety information from the technical areas described in Addenda "A" and "B", attached hereto and made a part hereof.
+- 1. Topical reports concerning technical safety and environmental effects written by or for one of the Parties as a basis for, or in support of, regulatory decisions and policies. - 2.
+Documents relating to significant licensing actions and safety and environmental decisions affecting nuclear facilities. - Detailed documents describing the USNRC process for licensing and regulating certain U.S. facilities designated by the VARANS as similar to certain facilities being built or planned in Vietnam and equivalent documents on such Vietnam facilities. - 4.
+Information in the field of reactor safety research that the Parties have the right to disclose, either in the possession of one of the Parties or available to it, including nuclear safety information from the technical areas described in Addenda "A" and "B", attached hereto and made integral parts of this Arrangement.
 Cooperation in these itemized safety research areas may require a separate agreement, as determined to be necessary by the research organizations of one or both of the Parties.
-Each Party shall transmit immediately to the other information concerning research results that requires early attention in the interest of public safety, along with an indication of significant implications.

-- 5. Reports on important operating experience, such as reports on nuclear incidents, accidents and shutdowns, and compilations of historical reliability data on components and systems. - 6.
-Regulatory procedures for the safety, safeguards (materials accountancy and control and physical protection), waste management, and environmental impact evaluation of nuclear facilities. - 7.
-Early advice of important events, such as serious operating incidents and government-directed reactor shutdowns, that are of immediate interest to the Parties. - 8.
-Copies of regulatory standards required to be used, or proposed for use, by the regulatory organizations of the Parties.
+Each Party will transmit immediately to the other information concerning research results that requires early attention in the interest of public safety, along with an indication of significant implications. - 4.
+Reports on operating experience, such as reports on nuclear incidents, accidents and shutdowns, and compilations of historical reliability data on components and systems. - 5.
+Regulatory procedures and standards for the safety, safeguards (materials accountancy and control and physical protection), waste management, and environmental impact evaluation of nuclear facilities. - 5.
+Early advice of important events, such as serious operating incidents and government-directed reactor shutdowns, and emerging technical issues that are of immediate interest to the Parties.